dutchaug/beginners-workshop/lesson04/README.md

 1. Set the content view to the `activity_listview_in_layout.xml` layout file.
 1. Bind a local `ListView` object to the `ListView` in the layout with a `findViewById` and the id you can find in the `activity_listview_in_layout.xml` layout file.
 1. Create a local variable `String[] entries` which contains the items in the `animals` string resource array (see [arrays.xml](sample04/listviews/src/main/res/values/arrays.xml))
-1. Create a new array adapter with layout id `android.R.layout.simple_list_item_1` and assign this adapter to the list view object.
+1. Create a new **ArrayAdapter** instance with layout id `android.R.layout.simple_list_item_1` and assign this adapter to the **ListView** object.
 (At this time you should be able to see something on screen, so take your project for a spin here and click on the "ListView in layout" item)
 1. **Extra** Create a custom list item layout, with at least one `TextView` with id `@android:id/text1`, and assign that to the `ArrayAdapter` constructor.

 ##Exercise 04.02